jwkidd3/helm-microservices-example/README.md

 # Helm Microservices Example
 This repo serves as an example regarding how to create DRY Helm charts to multiple micro-services along with an Umbrella chart.
-For further reading about the underlying details, please refer to the [Medium post]().

 ## Requirements
 Make sure your `kubectl` is configured to talk to some K8S cluster, and your `helm` client is initialized.